XnLogicaL/via-lang/README.md

 After using Lua for many projects, you come to realize that the language has many flaws that drive you away from it in a lot of cases.

-One of these flaws is the **identity crisis** and **ambigiouty** when it comes to **what is a core feature** and what is a **standard library feature**.
+One of these flaws is the **identity crisis** and **ambiguity** when it comes to **what is a core feature** and what is a **standard library feature**.

 via solves this problem by only abstracting what is necessary.
 All of the languages features are within the scope of the capabilities of the syntax and semantics of the language.
-It only abstracts things like IO and OS level interactions to the C++ backend standard library, which is otherwise impossible to implement due to how interpreted languages work.
+It only abstracts things like IO and OS level operations to the C++ backend standard library, which is otherwise impossible to implement due to how interpreted languages work.

 **However**, this does not imply that Lua is a bad language in any way.
 In fact I would consider it the father of many modern interpreted languages.
 It is a brilliant piece of engineering and the intention of this project is not to replace it, but to build upon its **best features** and not fall into the pitfalls of its **mistakes**.